Can Congress once again breach BJP's Mandsaur fortress?

 In the 2013 Madhya Pradesh election, the BJP had won seven of these eight seats under Mandsaur Lok Sabha constituency with the Congress winning Suwarsa assembly segment.

-In the 2018 Madhya Pradesh assembly election, the seat tally under Mandsaur Lok Sabha seat remains the same despite farmers' anger, Congress's campaign on farm issues and death of six farmers in police firing.
+In the 2018 Madhya Pradesh assembly election, the seat tally under Mandsaur Lok Sabha seat remains the same despite farmers' anger, Congress' campaign on farm issues and death of six farmers in police firing.

 Can loan waiver help Congress in Mandsaur?